 - Pensions: we consider each RSL’s pension position and the impact and potential impact upon the RSL’s financial well-being

-- Other activities and group structures: we consider the risk that diversification into non-social housing activities (for example factoring or care and support activities) may present to each RSL.
+- Other activities and group structures: we consider the risk that diversification into non-social housing activities (for example care and support activities) may present to each RSL.
 And where the RSL has a parent, we will also consider its performance

-Treasury: we consider the degree of complexity of each RSL’s funding strategy and debt repayment profiles
+- Treasury: we consider the degree of complexity of each RSL’s funding strategy and debt repayment profiles

-- Other regulatory information: we consider other relevant information including auditor reports under S72 of the Housing (Scotland) Act, notifiable events, whistleblowing and auditors’ management letters.
+- Other regulatory information: we consider other relevant information including auditor reports under S72 of the Housing (Scotland) Act, notifiable events, whistleblowing and auditors’ management letters

-- delivering good tenant outcomes
+- delivering good outcomes for tenants

 - demonstrating strong and effective leadership